Actindo-AG/Documentation/Fulfillment/Integration/01_ManageConnections.md

 #### Prerequisites

-At least one connection has been established, see [Create a connection](#create-a-connection).
+At least one connection has been created, see [Create a connection](#create-a-connection).

 #### Procedure